Responding in the aftermath of a disaster: The Surge Capacity Force

 “I found my experience helping the people in Queens and in particular in the Rockaway Beach area to be extremely rewarding.
 I learned a lot about what is required to assist those in need after a major disaster such as Hurricane Sandy,” said Thomas Farr, a volunteer from the Pay and Personnel Center.
 “I was extremely impressed by how the people of New York pulled together to come back from Sandy.
 I was fortunate to work with a great team who had a single goal in mind – do whatever we could to help no matter what the personal sacrifice meant.
 I wish the folks back there the best and may God watch over them.”

-Tags: Annette Ambrosio, Aviation Logistics Center, department of homeland security, dhs, disaster, Donald Plymel, Federal Emergency Management Agency’s, fema, hurricane, Hurricane Katrina, Hurricane Sandy, national maritime center, natural disaster, Pay and Personnel Center, response, Surge Capacity Force, Thomas Farr, Tim Sheffler
+Tags: Annette Ambrosio, aviation, department of homeland security, dhs, disaster, Donald Plymel, Federal Emergency Management Agency’s, fema, hurricane, Hurricane Katrina, Hurricane Sandy, national maritime center, natural disaster, Pay and Personnel Center, response, Surge Capacity Force, Thomas Farr, Tim Sheffler